-Works on the Chapel Street East (Phase 1) and New Bailey Gateway (Phase 2) scheme is due to start construction on 22 April and complete in spring 2026.
+Works on the Chapel Street East (Phase 1) and New Bailey Gateway (Phase 2) scheme is due to be completed on Monday 1 December 2025.

 Important notice: Night-time roadworks on Chapel Street